plgd-dev/doc/content/en/quickstart/deploy-plgd-hub.md

 toc: true
 ---

-There are multiple ways how to start using / testing the plgd Hub on your own infrastructure.
+There are multiple ways how to start using / testing the plgd hub on your own infrastructure.
 If you're just trying to get in touch with this IoT framework, go back to [Control device remotely](./device-to-hub.md) tutorial and use our free [try.plgd.cloud](https://tryplgd.cloud) instance.
 In case you want to **get in touch** with the system localy and you have the [Docker installed](https://docs.docker.com/get-docker/), use our [plgd hub #Bundle](#plgd-bundle).

 {{% note %}}
 Deployment using helm chart is in progress.